keanteng/wqf7007/notes/week1.md

+why nlp is important
+- to handle large amount of data - text data

+what is nlp
+- deals with the interaction between computers and humans by enabling computers to understand and process human language
+- the goal is to read, decipher, understand and make sense of human languages in a valuable way

 why nlp is hard
 - highly ambiguos at all levels
 - complex and subtle use of context to convey meaning